philwhiles/frettler/README.md

 # Frettler - A CLI for generating musical scales and chords with guitar fretboard and chord rendering

+## Synopsis
+This is a CLI program, written in Java 11, that exposes the results of it's own music theory API through console rendering of a guitar fretboard, The rendering is just a bunch of System.out.prinln statements, but uses Unicode boxing characters and ANSI colour coding.
+Example output can be seen at the bottom of this page.
+The rendering turned out a lot better than I had hoped tbh!

 ## Building
-The application is built using maven, but you don't need to have maven pre-installed - you can build an executable jar with the following
+The application is built using maven, but you don't need to have maven pre-installed - you can build an executable jar that will be used by the included bash wrapper, with the following

 ```
 ./build